Difference Between JPanel and JFrame

 Jpanel vs Jframe

-JPanel is a broad purpose container that is used for putting in a set of more complex components or operations.
-It represents a space where one can see various controls such as check-boxes, buttons and text-fields as well as visuals like pictures and texts.
+JPanel is a broad-purpose container used to put in a set of more complex components or operations.
+It represents a space where one can see various controls such as check-boxes, buttons and text fields, and visuals like pictures and texts.

-JFrame on the other hand, is the basic container which is used for storing in components like buttons, labels and text fields.
+On the other hand, JFrame is the primary container used for storing components like buttons, labels and text fields.
 However, unlike a JPanel, a JFrame also contains a title bar.

 Comparison Table